Armadillan/TensorFlow2048/README.md

 If you want to see an agent of mine in action, use `visualisation.py`.
 It's also a good place to start if you want to look around the code.
-I think it's pretty well commented.s
+I think it's pretty well commented.

 Feel free to send me any questions at <antonikowalik23@gmail.com>